Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

-The Chicago Cubs, including Nico Hoerner (.342 slugging percentage in past 10 games, including no homers), take on starter Zac Gallen and the Arizona Diamondbacks at Wrigley Field, Friday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.395 on-base percentage in past 10 games, 52 points above season-long percentage), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at Wrigley Field, Saturday at 2:20 PM ET.

 Nico Hoerner Game Info & Props vs. the Diamondbacks